Lil119/Internet-Technologies/src/assets/code_example.md

 Now that we have created an API route, the next step is to display the data on our website.

 A basic way to retrieve data in React would be to use `useEffect` and `useState`.
 However, in Next.js, we have a more efficient approach.
-We'll use the `fetch` function to retrieve data on the Client-Side.
+We'll use the `fetch` function to retrieve data.

 Let's update the reviews list page to display the reviews from our API:

-### Steps:

 1. Open the `app/reviews/page.tsx` file.
 2. Replace the existing code with the following: